 3.2.6 TLS profile: A selection of options from a set of TLS related protocol parameters and procedures.

-NOTE – Also known as (nonstandard term) TLS protocol profile (example: the TLS profile defined by Annex E/[ETSI TS 133.310]).
+NOTE – Also known as (nonstandard term) TLS protocol profile (example: the TLS profile defined by Annex E/[b-ETSI TS 133.310]).

 3.2.7 TLS transparent forwarding: MG packet forwarding behaviour with the characteristic of TLS-PDU integrity (NOTEs 1, 2).
 This is a unidirectional characteristic of a TLS-PDU flow.